AlexPanoni/Olist_Ecommerce_Analysis/README.md

 This project explores the **Brazilian E-Commerce Public Dataset** by Olist, including a full **Exploratory Data Analysis (EDA)** in Python and a complete **interactive Power BI dashboard**.

-The project is structured into two main components:
+The project is structured into three main components:

 1. **EDA in Jupyter Notebook** — deep dive into customer behavior, delivery performance, seller patterns, review text analysis, and KPI creation.
 2. **Power BI Dashboard** — five pages (Overview, Customers, Sellers, Deliveries, Reviews) for interactive exploration of all insights.
+3. **Report in PDF** — a comprehensive analytical report that documents the full lifecycle of the project, from data exploration to business recommendations.

 ---